Our SHS Unified Volleyball played a great first game against Coventry last week! Fantastic job Spartans!

 Spartan shout-out

-about 1 year ago, Scituate School Department
+over 1 year ago, Scituate School Department